On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: The ABPMS Process Frame

 \subsection{Minimalistic Example}

 In its simplest form, our conceptualization of the process frame is a parallel composition of individual specifications, where each specification may use a different modeling language and may follow a different modeling paradigm.
-However, the use of shared activities enables a variety interdependencies between these specifications.
-Consider, for example, the process frame given in \cref{fig:interplay} (left).
+However, shared activities (and compositionality) of the multi-model process frame can be leveraged to express various interdependencies between individual specifications.
+As an example, consider the process frame given in \cref{fig:interplay} (left).
 It consists of Petri nets $m1$ and $m2$, and a \declare constraint \constraint{Response}(\activity{B}, \activity{K}), with the latter specifying that each execution of \activity{B} (in $m1$) must be followed by at least one \activity{K} (in $m2$).
 This declarative constraint, along with the procedural specifications $m1$ and $m2$, leads to an overall behavior where, contrary to usual parallel constructs, activities of different specifications cannot be arbitrarily mixed.
-In other words, the possible \emph{interleavings} of the given specifications are \emph{constrained} through the combination of execution requirements imposed on the overlapping activities by each individual specification, in this case, affecting how $m2$ is executed in relation to $m1$.
+That is, the possible \emph{interleavings} of the given specifications are \emph{constrained} by the combination of execution requirements imposed on the shared activities by each individual specification, in this case, affecting how $m2$ is executed in relation to $m1$, but also limiting how \constraint{Response}(\activity{B}, \activity{K}) can be satisfied~\cite{ALMAN2023102512}.